DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ## View In IntelliJ IDEA

 The **View in IntelliJ** feature provides a link from the Datadog platform directly to your source files.
-Look out for the button next to frames in stack traces displayed on the platform (for example, in Error Tracking):
+Look out for the button next to frames in stack traces displayed on the platform (for example, in [Error Tracking][6]):

 {{< img src="/developers/ide_integrations/idea/view-in-idea.png" alt="A stack trace on the Datadog platform showing the View in IntelliJ button." style="width:100%;" >}}